Why aim for sustainable roads in emerging markets?

 Technology is already being used to improve roads

 Technology developers recognise the opportunity to problem-solve in the roads sector, and the availability of funding for effective solutions.
 This has translated into a number of technology solutions being available to improve roads.
-A representative 2020 analysis by the GI Hub found that xx% of technology use cases apply to the transport sector.

 The number of technologies available in the start-up environment is extensive, and covers the whole infrastructure lifecycle.
 For example, inspection of road assets typically requires engineers or on-site personnel to conduct visual inspections.
 This can be a costly, time-consuming, inefficient, and often unsafe exercise.
 In India, this challenge is being addressed by NEXCO.
 NEXCO has developed technology that carries out non-manual inspections of infrastructure such as railway tunnels and building facades, using lasers, 3D cameras, and line sensors.
 The technology is integrated into vehicles that can collect data whilst the vehicle is being driven (at speeds up to 100 km per hour) to survey road surface properties, tunnel lining surfaces, and overpasses.
 Data collected can then be used to prioritise maintenance and help inform decisionmaking.
 This kind of data collection also means that the data are readily digitised and can be easily integrated into systems.
 A range of other solutions can be viewed in our InfraTech case study library.